felipefialho/coding-style/README.md

 <hr />
 ```

-Follow this rule to add comments in HTML
+Follow this rule to add comments in HTML.

 ```html
 <!-- This is a good example -->